 Don’t miss out on customers

 Many people with disability are vocal about which businesses are disability-friendly, and are keen to share that information with their friends, family and other people with disability.
 With one in five Australians having a disability, a major customer cohort is slipping through your fingers if you’re not actively aware of the needs of people with disability.
-Because so many businesses are not disability-friendly, customers with disability tend to become loyal, long-standing customers to businesses that are.
+Because so many businesses are not disability-friendly, customers with disability tend to become loyal, long-standing customers of businesses that are.

 “I have used EPIC for year and I think it is nice that I can help people that need a job, and EPIC are always able to find me suitable and dependable staff.
 They often go above and beyond with what they do.” – Spot Productions, NPS feedback